Chr-Jan/Movie_Database/README.md

 # MvcMovie

-Welcome to the MvcMovie project!
-This is a stylish and user-friendly ASP.NET Core MVC application for managing movies.
-Below, you'll find information on how to get started and additional resources that have been used during development.
+Welcome to MvcMovie, a sleek and efficient ASP.NET Core MVC application designed for movie enthusiasts.
+This small application offers a user-friendly interface for managing a curated movie database.

-## Login Credentials

-Use the following credentials to log in to the application:
+- **User Login:**
   - **User:** user@email.com
   - **Password:** 123

-## Dependencies

-This project relies on the following NuGet packages:

-- **Microsoft.EntityFrameworkCore**
-- **Microsoft.EntityFrameworkCore.Design**
-- **Microsoft.EntityFrameworkCore.SqlServer**
-- **Microsoft.EntityFrameworkCore.Tools**
+- **Features:**

-Make sure to have these dependencies installed for smooth operation.

-## Tutorials and Resources
+  - **CRUD Functionality:** Create, Read, Update, and Delete movie entries effortlessly.
+  - **Pagination:** Seamlessly navigate through the movie database with built-in pagination.

-### Getting Started
+## Getting Started

-For a comprehensive guide on starting your first MVC app, follow the [Microsoft ASP.NET Core Tutorial](https://learn.microsoft.com/en-us/aspnet/core/tutorials/first-mvc-app/start-mvc?view=aspnetcore-7.0&tabs=visual-studio).

-### Paging Functionality
+Follow the provided [Microsoft ASP.NET Core Tutorial](https://learn.microsoft.com/en-us/aspnet/core/tutorials/first-mvc-app/start-mvc?view=aspnetcore-7.0&tabs=visual-studio) to kickstart your journey into this MVC application.

+## Enhancements

-Learn how to implement paging in your MVC app by following the tutorial on [EF in ASP.NET Core - Sorting, Filtering, Paging](https://learn.microsoft.com/en-gb/aspnet/core/data/ef-mvc/?view=aspnetcore-6.0).
+Explore additional functionalities such as sorting, filtering, and paging by following the tutorial on [EF in ASP.NET Core](https://learn.microsoft.com/en-gb/aspnet/core/data/ef-mvc/?view=aspnetcore-6.0).

-### Adding Logging and Authentication

-Check out this video tutorial on [Adding Logging and Start of Authentication](https://youtu.be/uGoNCJf0t1g?si=EUBz27YoSvgUxrgp) for enhancing your application with logging and authentication features.
+For a more feature-rich experience, watch the tutorial on [Adding Logging and Start of Authentication](https://youtu.be/uGoNCJf0t1g?si=EUBz27YoSvgUxrgp).

+## Contribution

+Feel free to contribute to this project by submitting issues or pull requests.
+Your feedback and contributions are highly valued.

+**Description:**
+MvcMovie is a compact application where users can log in and access a small movie database with pagination and CRUD functionality.
+It offers a delightful experience for movie enthusiasts to manage and explore their favorite films effortlessly.
+Happy movie browsing! 🎬🍿